SebTota/ActiveCalendar/README.md

-# Strava Calendar Summary
+# Active Calendar

-The Strava Calendar Summary application mains to help runners and cyclists keep track of their daily activities in a way that is easy to glance at.
+Active Calendar aims to help runners and cyclists keep track of their daily activities in a way that is easy to glance at.

 Even on a training plan, keeping track of your daily and weekly millage, pace, and effort can be difficult to do at a quick glance.
 How many activities did you do last week?
 What was the total millage?
-With the Strava Calendar Summary app you can easily view all these details by simply glancing at your calendar!
+With Active Calendar you can easily view all these details by simply glancing at your calendar!

 ## Design